Contents

 Why your pods get OOM-killed, throttled, or evicted — and how to stop it

 Most Kubernetes pain that gets blamed on “the cluster being flaky” is actually a resource-management problem.
 A pod that vanishes at 3am, a service that goes sluggish under load for no obvious reason, a node that grinds to a halt — nine times out of ten the root cause is a requests value someone copied from a tutorial and a limits value nobody thought about.
-So let me walk through how this actually works, because the scheduler’s behaviour is not intuitive until you’ve been burned by it.
+So let me walk through how this actually works, because the scheduler’s behaviour is not intuitive until you’ve been burned by it, and the failure modes are silent until they aren’t.

 Advertisement